St. Fucking Kilda!

 but still it is an exposed voyage out into the raw Atlantic with its risk of sudden changes in weather and seas.

 Plus you are starting from somewhere that's already pretty remote - the outer side of the Outer Hebrides.
+You don't get much more outer than that!

 'Tis a wild and lonely place